RodrigoSMarques/flutter_branch_sdk/README.md

 ### Create a QR Code

 > ###QR Code Access Required
 > Access to Branch's QR Code API and SDK requires premium product access.
-Please reach out to your account manager or [https://branch.io/pricing/](https://branch.io/pricing/) to activate.
-{: .blockquote-tip}
+> Please reach out to your account manager or [https://branch.io/pricing/](https://branch.io/pricing/) to activate.

 Will generates a custom QR Code with a unique Branch link which you can deep link and track analytics with.